Cardiff Centre for Welsh American Studies

 The Centre is located in the School of Welsh at Cardiff University.
 Its co-Directors are Professor E Wyn James and Professor Bill Jones (of the School of History, Archaeology and Religion), who will be pleased to hear from anyone interested in the Centre and its work.

-The Centre's Annual Lecture for 2013, entitled 'Gwilym Hiraethog, John Griffith ("Y Gohebydd"), and the emancipation of American slaves', will be delivered (in Welsh) by Professors E. Wyn James and Bill Jones in Societies Tent 1 at the Denbighshire and District National Eisteddfod on Thursday, 8 August 2013, at 3.00pm.
+The Centre's Annual Eisteddfod Lecture for 2014, entitled ‘Llanelli Tinplate, American “Thieves” and the “Mugwump” from Tregaron', will be delivered (in Welsh) by Professors E. Wyn James and Bill Jones in Societies Tent 2 at the Carmarthenshire National Eisteddfod on Thursday, 7 August 2014, at 10.30am.